TL;DR

 These two levers have a major impact on your final price:

-Your initial quote screen will be packed with information.
+The information provided by our experts will be packed with detail.
 Understanding what each element means is key to comparing your options fairly.
 Here’s a breakdown of what to look for.

 Let's look at an example comparison for a 40-year-old non-smoker in Manchester: